How do I become a UK manga artist?

 There are worldwide links and suggestions for "being a mangaka" [manga-creator] in general online, but little focused on a UK-centric viewpoint.
 If you can read and write Japanese, why not submit directly to a Japanese publisher?
 If you do not, and want to focus more on what's happening on your home turf, then read along.

 UK comics legacy

-The first question to ask yourself regards embarking upon such a thing is, "is there an industry"?
+The first question to ask yourself is, "is there an industry for comics in the UK"?
 When was the last time you purchased a UK manga-style comic?
 Not on the shelves of a UK newsagents or supermarket, that's for sure.
-(In France, any supermarché has rows of books and comics available for sale, displayed just in Waterstones.)
+(In France, any supermarché has rows of books and comics available for sale, displayed just like a UK bookshop would.)
 You can buy comics from a comic shop, some newsagents, and/or from a self-publisher.
 Here is a lowdown on the state of the UK comics industry by Down The Tubes, good reading.